Limeless04/pythonUtubeDownloader/README.md

 # Python Utube Downloader
-Version 0.1

-## Current Feature
+## Feature
+### Version 0.1
 - Download Video From Youtube
 - Preview Video
 - Progress Bar

-## Version 0.1.5
+### Version 0.1.5
-Adding Ability to select folder to save video and set a placeholder for url and folder path
+- Adding Ability to select folder to save video
+- set a placeholder for url and folder path